NLP-IRon-man/team_project/README.md

 ## Evaluation

-Not easy to evaluate our program.
+It is not easy to evaluate our program.
-1. Emotion is personal area
+1. Emotion is difficult to assess quantitatively.
-2. It’s hard to apply existed test set which has [text : emotion] format because our data text is much longer, and we want to analyze 7 emotions, not one emotion.
+2. It’s hard to apply test data that already exists which has [text : emotion] format.
+Because movie script text is long and we want to analyze 7 emotions, not one emotion.

-So we decided to select some popular movies and evaluate them.
+So we decided to select some popular movies and evaluate our program using these data.
 If most people agree with the result, it seems successful.